Last Updated on July 26, 2022 by Michelle Ball

 On receipt of an assessment plan, a parent has 15 days to return the plan to the district.

-Special education lawyer Michelle Ball helps parents and students with qualifying for special education and obtaining a free assessment for students from school districts.
-As a Sacramento California student special education attorney, Michelle Ball can assist parents and students throughout the state, including in the Bay Area, Los Angeles, Tahoe, Burbank, Fresno, Sonora, Folsom, Jackson, Auburn, Roseville, Rocklin, Granite Bay, Newcastle, Vallejo and many other locations.
+Student lawyer Michelle Ball helps parents and students with special education qualification and assessments, IEP meetings, and other disability issues.
+As a Sacramento California education attorney, Michelle Ball can assist parents and students in the Bay Area, Los Angeles, Tahoe, Burbank, Fresno, Sonora, Folsom, Jackson, Auburn, Roseville, Rocklin, Granite Bay, Newcastle, Vallejo and many other locations.